Don (soundtrack): Release

 The music was released on 26 August 2006, at the Inorbit Mall, Malad, Mumbai.
 Over 30,000 people attended the function.

 RJ Harsh of Radio Mirchi was the host of the event.
-The programs started off by Shankar, Ehsaan and Loy singing Mourya Re, and gave a brief intro about the album.
+The programs started off by Shankar, Ehsaan and Loy singing "Mourya Re", and gave a brief intro about the album.
 Isha Koppikar, who plays the role of Anita in the film, performed onstage, and later launched the music with Shahrukh Khan as the lead actress Priyanka Chopra was unable to attend the function.
-Shahrukh had also performed the rap from Khaike Paan Banaraswala and delivered some dialogues from the film.
+Shahrukh also performed the rap segment from "Khaike Paan Banaraswala" and delivered some dialogues from the film.

 Reception

 The music received generally favorable reviews from critics.
 Joginder Tuteja of Bollywood Hungama in his four star review, said, "Shankar Ehsaan Loy do exceedingly well with the soundtrack of 'Don – The Chase Begins Again' and establish their supremacy as the composer trio who can give their own even while rearranging the songs from the past, as seen in 'Khaike Paan' and 'Ye Mera Dil'.
 While 'Aaj Ki Raat' sits pretty at the top for its innovative appeal, 'Khaike' is a sure shot chartbuster for all generations and 'Main Hoon Don' makes the proceedings exciting, the theme instrumentals too create a great impact and take the proceedings on a fast track."
 The Rediff review read, "This lavish enterprise has a little bit of everything.
 An eclectic mix of old, new and everything in between; Don is an unusual presentation of old wine in new bottle."

 The music became extremely popular among the public and topped the music charts.
 The music sold over 1.5 million units in India.